sitecoreops/eee/README.md

 > TIP: Run a `crawl` mutation to get some data to learn from

-## Using Experience Edge preview context id's (or local XM Cloud instances)
+## Crawling preview endpoints (preview context id's or local XM Cloud instances)

-Add this patch to increase Sitecore GraphQL complexity configuration:
+If you want to crawl Experience Edge with a preview context id's or a local XM Cloud instances you will hit a CM server.
+This requires the following patch to increase the Sitecore GraphQL complexity configuration:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>